 - Do you still find yourself making excuses for why you are not writing?

-- Is writing significant enough to you to get up early or stay up late to write?
+- Is writing significant enough for you to get up early or stay up late to write?

-I would like to hear your thoughts in comments.
+I would like to hear your thoughts in the comments.

 Two Drops of Ink: The Literary Home for Collaborative Writing